Stay updated on our activities

 Online Introductory & Comitology modules

-The Introductory (2 & 4 April) & Comitology (16 April) modules will take place online via Zoom.
+The Introductory (8 & 10 October) and Comitology (22 October) modules will take place online via Zoom.

 Course venue main course